Can I attend a protest during the coronavirus lockdown? / Coronavirus / Protest

 If the police officer is not able to tell you what power they are asking the questions under, you can simply walk away.

 If the police officer does tell you which power they are asking you questions under, you can answer “No Comment” and walk away once you have answered.
-There are certain circumstances where it is an offence not to answer certain questions by the police – see our page on this for more information.
+There are certain circumstances where it is an offence not to answer certain questions by the police – see our Stop and account page on this for more information.
 The rules are slightly different if you are arrested.

 Refusing to provide information to the police is not obstruction, however.
 It is your legal right.